butaixianran/Blender-Vmd-Retargeting/README.md

 This addon won't handle that.

-# Known Issue
-* **Center Bone's Rotation:**
-Some clients report a kind of vmd files which use center bone for rotation.
-Center bone is designed as an addtional layer of moving location, vmd motion author should not use it for rotation.
-So we didn't handle its rotation.
-We will fix this in a few days.
-Then release a version as ver1.1.2 .

 # Update Log:
-* When executing with a wrong model type, now shows a message.
+* Handle rotation for center bone
+* Remove leg's rotation when importing from vmd file since IK takes control
+* Fix feet rotation when retargeting from mmd model
 * Arm rotation rate now works when retargeting motion from a mmd model
     - This is done by using a new way to convert mmd model's upper body motion
+* When executing with a wrong model type, now shows a message.